OpenImaging/miqa-phase1/development.md

 * Navigate back to localhost:8081 and navigate to `Settings` tab
 * Suppose the repo is located at home diretory.
 * Set `import path` to `~/miqa/sample_data/sample.json` and set `export path` to something like `~/miqa/sample_data/sample-output.json`

+#### Running MRIQC on a dataset using MIQA `mriqc` module

+The `mriqc` module in this project can be used to generate quality metrics on a set of images and update the csv file with a new column containing the appropriately formatted value string.

+    python data2mriqc.py \
+      --csv_input_path /Users/scott/miqa/mriqc_master_folder/input/scans_to_review-2019-01-23.csv \
+      --root  "" \
+      --bids_output_dir /Users/scott/miqa/mriqc_master_folder/input/bids_output \
+      --mriqc_output_path /Users/scott/miqa/mriqc_master_folder/input/mriqc_output \
+      --csv_output_path /Users/scott/miqa/mriqc_master_folder/mriqc_output.csv

+If the csv file containing the images you want to QC already contain absolute paths, then the `--root` cli arg should be the empty string as shown above.
+Otherwise, `--root` should be the path to the folder which is the root of the scan paths given in the csv.